Thursday, August 21, 2025 โ€ข Welcome to the 100% Nonsense-Free Zone! โ€ข Log in

 • BE = The 802.11be Wi-Fi standard.
 This is Wi-Fi 7 hardware.

 • 97 = The performance grade.
-This is an internal number decided by Netgear.
+This is an internal number decided by NETGEAR.
 97 is currently the highest.

-• X = The deciding digit, specifically:
+• x= The role-defining digit, specifically:

-• X = 0: The RBE970 is the satellite unit—it can’t work by itself and only links to a primary unit to form a mesh system.
+• x = 0: The RBE970 is the satellite unitโ€”it can’t work by itself and only links to a primary unit to form a mesh system.

-• X = 1: The RBE971 is the router unit—it’ll work as a standalone router, the primary unit of a mesh system, but can’t work as a satellite.
+• x = 1: The RBE971 is the router unitโ€”it’ll work as a standalone router or the primary unit of a mesh system, but it can’t work as a satellite.

-• X = 2 or a higher number: This indicates a mesh system with a router and an X-minus-one number of satellites.
+• x = 2 or a higher number: This indicates a mesh system with a router and an x-minus-one number of satellites.
 So:

 • RBE972 indicates a 2-pack mesh: a router + one satellite.